krlito/StompNet/README.md

 # StompNet
-StompNet is an asynchronous [STOMP 1.2][stomp12specification] client library for .NET 4.5.
+StompNet is an asynchronous [STOMP 1.2][stomp12specification] client library for .NET 4.5 and .NET Standard 1.5.

 ## Features
 - High level interfaces to ease the flow of the application.